yuriteixeira/AeroSpace/docs/guide.md

 When you quit the AeroSpace or when the AeroSpace is about to crash, AeroSpace will place all windows back to the visible area of the screen.

+AeroSpace shows the name of currently active workspace in its tray icon (top right corner), to give users a visual feedback on what workspace is currently active.

 > [!NOTE]
 > For better or worse, macOS doesn't allow to place windows outside of the visible area entirely.
 You will still be able to see a